mimecine/kiosk-book/src/content/collections/finland.md

 ---

+August 2007.
+Back to Scandinavia.
 Deeply poetic and extremely internal, we only went as far north as Kuopio.
-We took a smoke sauna, talked, talked, talked and talked to people who are known for not talking, visited Aalto structures,  etc.
+We took a smoke sauna, swam in the lakes, drove by many lakes, looked at lakes and talked, talked, talked and talked to people who are known for not talking.
+We visited Aalto structures and artists homes.
+In Helsinki we were introduced to Jaloviina over long summer nights.
+Thanks to the Finnish embassy of New York for their support and for believing in the KIOSK mission.